SLA

 Overview

-The Service Level Agreement (SLA) defines the service provider's obligation to respond to the customer within a specific time span.
-Failure to meet these timeframes results in an SLA Breach, which can impact on the organization's reputation and customer satisfaction.
-This guide provides a comprehensive overview of SLA capabilities, detailing both general and channel-specific settings.
+The Service Level Agreement (SLA) defines the service provider’s obligation to respond to the customer within a specified timeframe.
+Failure to meet these timeframes results in an SLA Breach, which can impact the organization’s reputation and customer satisfaction.

 Time Frame